bakjos/microservices-demo/demo.md

 ./1-cluster.sh
 ```

-Check the istio pods are running
+Check if the istio pods are running

 ```bash
 kubectl get pods -n istio-system